-For the past couple months, I have been writing a series of posts on Lutheran Creation doctrine; the LCMS doesn’t have an official stance on creationism, so I’ve been following along with a series of blog posts on the Concordia Theology blog, and today, I’m looking at their post on young earth creationism.
+For the past couple months, I have been writing a series of posts on Lutheran Creation doctrine; the LCMS doesn’t have an official stance on creationism (or so they say), so I’ve been following along with a series of blog posts on the Concordia Theology blog, and today, I’m looking at their post on young earth creationism.

-In this post, the author goes into great detail about the work of flood geologist Henry Morris, never shy of praising him and his work; for reasons like this, I am convinced that the author himself is a young earth creationist, as I assume most LCMS Lutherans are.
+In Arand’s article, he goes into great detail about the work of flood geologist Henry Morris, never shy of praising Morris and his work; for reasons like this, I am convinced that the author himself is a young earth creationist, as I assume most LCMS Lutherans are.
 He goes on and on about how well Morris’s book on creationism, as well as other books on the same topic, were received.
-If a young earth creationist has ever earned a doctorate, this author will never hesitate to tell you about it.
+If a young earth creationist has ever earned a doctorate, Arand will never hesitate to tell you about it.

 YECs believe that the earth is between 6,000 and 15,000 years old and that it was created by God in 6 literal days.
 But, not surprisingly, they cannot agree on whether or not the Earth “looks old”.
 But don’t worry, they don’t think that this means God was deceptive about the age of the earth!
 It would be impossible for God to have created the Earth without making it look aged.
 Which I find interesting, because God is supposed to be omnipotent, but that’s none of my business…

 12 thoughts on “Lutheran Creation Doctrine: Young Earth Creationism”

 Good piece.
 I will be chuckling about the final phrase all day (dot, dot, dot).
 Seems to me if one is a YEC, regarding the exact age of the planet, ‘what does it matter?’